jaywagnon/graphql101/README.md

 To verify that the in-memory database is running, open http://localhost:9000/h2-console in a browser.
 A log-in page should be displayed.
 Use `sa` as the username and `jdbc:h2:mem:graphql101` as the JDBC URL (there is no password).
-You should see the in-memory database with several tables: `authors`, `books` and `libraries`.
+You should see the in-memory database with a few tables.
 Each table should have some pre-defined data.

 You can stop the application by pressing `CTRL-C`.